Grant Resources

 Grant info:

-- What a cute book about When We Grow Up by Mrs. Dennis and Mrs. Simpson’s Kindergarten Class
+- When We Grow Up by Mrs. Dennis and Mrs. Simpson’s Kindergarten Class captures students’ dreams for the future.

 Grant Name: Penguin Random House; Teacher Awards for Literacy